aimms/documentation/guardserversession/install-gss-ui-for-specialists.rst

 Install UI of GuardServerSession Library
 =========================================

-This article is a companion article to :doc:`Incident Handling for Organizations<../310/310-incident-handling-for-organizations>` and to
-:doc:`The GSS User Interface for specialists<../310/310-gss-ui-for-specialists>`.
 It contains a set of instructions to create the user interface for specialists working with the ``GuardServerSession`` library.

 After adding the library to your project, you can start building a user interface to that library in WebUI.